-We have recently launched our new Church Member and Church Member+ schemes.
+We have recently launched our new Church Membership Scheme.
 Members can access a range of benefits, including a page on our website.
-If you receive a grant from us your church will receive Church Member+ membership FREE for two years.
+If you receive a grant from us your church will receive Church Membership FREE for two years.
 If you are already a member, we will extend the term of your current membership by two years.
 You can find more details about our church membership here.
 Our website features over 4000 churches.
 If you receive a grant from us we will require you to submit an entry for your church to enable us to promote your open days as part of our explore churches pages.
 If you'd like to submit your church now you can do so here.